cjolowicz/cookiecutter-hypermodern-python/docs/index.rst

 Our goals are:

-- Keep a focus on simplicity and minimalism
+- Focus on simplicity and minimalism
 - Promote code quality through automation
 - Provide reliable and repeatable processes